 Measure 2: Satisfaction of employers and stakeholder involvement.

-Employers of VWU completers reported a somewhat better than proficient rating of 3.28 for using developmentally appropriate technology to enhance student learning.
-This value is (exactly) consistent with completers’ ratings of their satisfaction with preparation.
-This is very slightly less than the EPP rating of 3.38 (N = 1,315).
+Employers of VWU completers reported a near-proficient rating of 2.87 for using developmentally appropriate technology to enhance student learning.

-On items regarding student diversity employers rating VWU completers 3.33 (EPP = 3.38) on “demonstrates a commitment to equity” and 3.34 (EPP = 3.23) on collaborating “with the learning community to meet the needs of all learners.”
-These ratings indicate a higher than proficient commitment to equitable practices and ability to meet all students’ needs.
+On items regarding student diversity employers rated VWU completers 3.05 on the five survey items related to InTASC 2 and 3.00 on the item “demonstrates a commitment to equity”.
+Completers received a rating of 3.13 on collaborating “with the learning community to meet the needs of all learners.”
+These ratings indicate completers’ commitment to equitable practices and ability to meet all students’ needs.

 Measure 3: Candidate competency at completion.